 Before we begin our regularly scheduled lesson, I do have to give you all a warning: reading this Easy Songs For Beginners Lesson will expose you to a small dose of music theory that could be harmful in that you might inadvertently learn something.
 Also there is a chance, a very good one actually, that you might have to use your pinky to play a riff!
 Oh!
 And you might even get a mini-rant from me on the importance of being able to get beyond relying strictly on tablature.
 Am I missing anything?
-Well, since I’m tossing out warnings, there’s always this:

-And there’s also all the usual “riders” to the disclaimer – this isn’t a note-for-note-taken-directly-from-the-original-recording and on and on and on…Maybe I should just ask if we’re all beyond this sort of thing by now?
+There’s also all the usual “riders” to the disclaimer – this isn’t a note-for-note-taken-directly-from-the-original-recording and on and on and on…Maybe I should just ask if we’re all beyond this sort of thing by now?
 That way we can move straight on to the fun stuff!

 And today’s lesson will (hopefully) certainly be fun.
 We’re going to work on Nowhere Man, a song penned by John Lennon for the Beatles’ Rubber Soul album.
 This will be one of those lessons where you’ll have several options open to you as far as how you’d like to play it.
 We’ll start with the very basics, chords and strumming, and then see what we can do to make it more of an actual arrangement.

 On the original recording, Nowhere Man is in the key of E. We’re going to play it in the key of D, which means that if you want to play along with the record, CD, radio or whatever (and that includes the MP3s accompanying this lesson), you’ll want to put your capo on the second fret of your guitar.